-- 1. A statement as to which expenditure this would apply; - 2.
-A statement of need: - 3.
-A copy of your procurement policy; and - 4.
-Documentation showing that the you followed your procurement policies and procedures in soliciting, reviewing, and approving the purchase, lease, or contract for services.
+- 1. Check the Box on the TIG Application Form indicating you are asking for prior approval. - 2.
+Upload the following as a single PDF on the Appendices to the Project Narrative Form: - A statement as to which expenditure this would apply; - A statement of need: - A copy of your procurement policy; and - Documentation showing that you followed your procurement policies and procedures in soliciting, reviewing, and approving the purchase, lease, or contract for services.